 Payroll deductions.
 Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, may participate in the 2021 ESPP and may contribute, normally through payroll deductions, up to 15% of their earnings (as defined in the 2021 ESPP) for the purchase of our common stock under the 2021 ESPP.
-Unless otherwise determined by our Board of Directors, common stock will be purchased for the accounts of employees participating in the 2021 ESPP at a price per share that is at least the lesser of (1) 85% of the fair market value of a share of our common stock on the first date of an offering, or (2) 85% of the fair market value of a share of our common stock on the date of purchase.
+Unless otherwise determined by our Board of Directors, common stock will be purchased for the accounts of employees participating in the 2021 ESPP at a price per share that is at least the lesser of (1) 85% of the fair market value of a share of our common stock on the date of purchase.